-Westpac CEO Brian Hartzer (as reported in the AFR, 30 July 2019) has added his voice to the many others which over the years have called for replacing State Government stamp duties on property transfers with annual property taxes.
+Former heads of the Federal Treasury, Ken Henry and Martin Parkinson, have added their voices to the many others which over the years have called for replacing State Government stamp duties on property transfers with annual property taxes.
 Given the clear efficiency and social benefits that would result, why hasn't this idea taken hold in the major states?